Dog Food Nutrition

 The Top 7 Best Dog Foods For Seniors

-Even though your senior dog’s metabolism will start to slow down as it ages, your dog still needs plenty of protein to maintain lean muscle mass with healthy fats for energy.
+Even though your senior dog’s metabolism will start to slow down as it ages, your dog still needs plenty of protein to maintain lean muscle mass and healthy fats for energy.
 Choosing a size-specific recipe will help ensure that your dog gets the right balance of these nutrients, though many dogs do well on regular senior dog food recipes.

 Here are our top 7 picks for the best dog food for seniors that you should consider: